IN THE SHADOW OF HER FATHER Comes to 59E59 Theaters

-The Simon Studio brings playwright and screenwriter, Omar Bakry’s new play to 59E59 Theaters beginning August 14 and running through August 31, 2025.
+Award winning The Simon Studio will bring playwright and screenwriter, Omar Bakry's new play to 59E59 Theaters beginning August 14 and running through August 31, 2025.
 Set in rural Ohio, the story centers around three individuals from different backgrounds who struggle to understand the events of their pasts and search for love and happiness in their future.

 In the Shadow of Her Father is a family drama about a Middle Eastern woman named Ava in rural Ohio who leads a mundane life, working at a pet store by day and caring for her possessive alcoholic adoptive father at night as he suffers severe PTSD from his time in the Vietnam War.